csdambros/Atlantic_Forest_Mammals/All_analysis_simplified.md

   In the neutral model, the whole area comprising the AF was divided in 56 2x2 degrees quadrants from which 26 had small mammal data available (Fig. 1).
 The model started with a single species occupying all the 56 quadrants.
 In each generation, new species were added in each quadrant by point speciation with rate v, set the same for all quadrants (see Economo & Keitt (2010) and Muneepeerakul et al. (2008) for more details and other uses). v represents the probability of an individual to become a new species but could also represent the addition of new species by immigration from a larger species pool outside the AF (eg. the Cerrado or Amazonian forests).
 To recreate the dispersal of individuals, we determined that a quadrant could just be colonized by a neighbor (Moore neighborhood), and that all quadrants had the same migration rate (parameter m).
 The local community size (number of individuals) was set the same for all quadrants (N = 100).
 The model was run for multiple generations, until the diversity within (PIE and HillPIE) and among quadrants (Morisita-Horn similarity) reached a steady-state (usually more than 30,000 generations).

+![plot of chunk Fig. 2 - Connectivity map 26 and 56](figure/Fig. 2 - Connectivity map 26 and 56.png)

 #### Fig. 2.
 Map representing the connectivity of quadrants used to simulate the individual dispersal in the Mid Domain (A) and neutral (B) models.

-![plot of chunk Fig. 2 - Connectivity map 26 and 56](figure/Fig. 2 - Connectivity map 26 and 56.png)

   Differently from the Mid-domain model, the values of m, v, and N were initially set independently of the observed data.
-Because different combinations of these parameters can create the same patterns of species distribution (Etienne 2006?; Economo and Keitt 2010), and because estimates for these parameters based on empirical data are not available, we did not attempt to estimate realistic parameters, but focused on the general patterns that the model can produce (see discussion for implications of this procedure).
+Because different combinations of these parameters can create the same patterns of species distribution (Etienne 2006?; Economo and Keitt 2010), and because estimates for these parameters based on empirical data are not available, we did not attempt to estimate realistic parameters, but focused on the general patterns that the model could produce (see discussion for implications of this procedure).
 N was arbitrarily defined as 100 individuals for all quadrants, and m and v were used as knobs to best fit the model to the observed similarity in species composition.
 These parameters were simultaneously tunned using the L-BFSG-S optimization algorithm.
 In summary, m and v were adjusted to minimize the differences between the predictions of the neutral model to the observed data, giving the best possible explanation of dispersal to the observed data (this procedure is conceptually analog to a regression analysis using maximum likelihood optimization).
 Because the number of individuals per quadrant was kept constant during the optimization, the differences in diversity were due to the location of a quadrant in the network and the number of neighbor quadrants, but not affected by the differences in abundance.